Kimyounggun99/Crossing_Direction_Prediction/README.md

 ## 4. Model Zoo: TODO

 We provide each model's weight trained on the SEQ setting.
+If you want to use our weights, refer the `checpoints` folder and skip the `5.
+Model Training` step.

 | Time | Model | Accuracy | F1-Score | Precision | Recall |
 |----------|----------|---------------|----------------------|-----------------|--------------------|